1. Why China? The Supplier Landscape for DTC Dropshipping

 - Not focused on DTC brand building

-Best for: Volume-oriented sellers who want automated fulfillment across multiple platforms.
-Not ideal for DTC brand builders who need custom packaging, quality control, and brand differentiation.
+Best for: volume-oriented sellers who want automated fulfillment across multiple platforms.
+Not where DTC brand builders should land if they need real custom packaging, quality control, or differentiation.

 11. Side-by-Side Comparison Table

-Here's a quick-reference comparison of all 9 suppliers across the factors that matter most for DTC brand building:
+A quick cheat sheet across the factors that actually matter for DTC brand building:

 | Supplier | Type | Branded Packaging | Quality Control | Shipping Speed | DTC Brand Support |